balamrd/File-Transfer/README.md

 ### Take Note (Some problems encountered):

 1. Please ensure that the firewall (windows or antivirus) is not blocking the internet connection of your program (Meaning, check the program has access through the firewall)
+2. Please take note that MacOS is not supported.